 It is more important now than ever to practice good CPAP care.
-We are dealing with something new, and until we figure out how to best defeat it, the best thing you can do is incorporate practices like washing your hands, social distancing, disinfecting your home, and maintaining your health.
+We are dealing with something new, and until we figure out how to best defeat it, the best thing you can do is incorporate practices recommended by the American Academy of Sleep Medicine and your healthcare providers like washing your hands, social distancing, disinfecting your home, and maintaining your CPAP therapy schedule.

 We hope that you are staying safe and well through this uncertain time, and we’ll get through this together!
 To find the right cleaning system for you, explore our curated selection of CPAP cleaning supplies today.